limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 3 + 4 != 4 + 3 # The "!" is negation
 ```

 To do useful things, we assign values to objects. `<-` is the assignment operator in R. Objects are one of the main differences of R with Stata.
+In R, you can work with many objects in the same session.

 To create an object, the syntax is `object_name <- value`.
 When assigning values to an object, R does not automatically print the object; you will have to print this object to see the value or output.